 This problem may also occur if you are pregnant.
 During pregnancy the cervix becomes tender and any kind of rough bumping can irritate it further.

 Sexual intercourse may also cause minor bleeding if there is some kind of irritation to the vagina or cervix.
 Minor bleeding linked to sexual intercourse is more common among women approaching menopause.
 This is because they are more likely to experience vaginal dryness.
+You can use one of best vaginal moisturizers to restore vulvovaginal skin.

 Some other conditions that can cause discomfort during or after intercourse include the formation of ovarian cysts, endometriosis and pelvic inflammatory disease.